PHYSICS 1201 - Physics for the Life and Earth Sciences IB

 General Course Information

-Course Code PHYSICS 1201 Course Physics for the Life and Earth Sciences IB Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites Either SACE Stage 2 Physics Subject Achievement grade of at least B- (under review) or equivalent and Mathematical Studies or a grade of Credit or better in PHYSICS 1008 - other students may apply to Head of Physics for exemption Incompatible PHYSICS 1200 Assumed Knowledge PHYSICS 1101 or PHYSICS 1008 Course Description This course provides an introduction to sensing and imaging as applied to biological systems and earth science.
+Course Code PHYSICS 1201 Course Physics for the Life and Earth Sciences IB Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites Physics SACE Stage 2 and SACE Stage 2 Mathematical Methods, or PHYSICS 1101.
+Other students who have completed PHYSICS 1008 may be granted exemption on application to Head of Physics.
+Incompatible PHYSICS 1200 Assumed Knowledge PHYSICS 1101 or PHYSICS 1008 Course Description This course provides an introduction to sensing and imaging as applied to biological systems and earth science.
 It is intended to provide a background in physics at university level for students who wish to major in biological sciences (Physics I and Mathematics I are recommended for students interested in Biophysics or Geophysics).
 The emphasis is on physics concepts and their application to relevant problems rather than on the more theoretical or mathematical development of concepts.
 It includes a study of oscillations, waves and sound, geometric and physics optics, electricity and magnetism, X-rays and radioactivity.
 Practical problem solving.

 Course Coordinator: Associate Professor Andrew MacKinnon